RylanMorrison/command-centre/README.md

   - Run `source venv/bin/activate`

 - Install dependencies
-  - Run `pip install -r requirements.txt`xw
+  - Run `pip install -r requirements.txt`

 - Microphone
   - You may need to configure your microphone settings or input volume for the voice commands to be interpreted comfortably